QubesOS/qubes-doc/user/hardware/certified-hardware.md

 [![Photo of the Insurgo PrivacyBeast X230](/attachment/site/insurgo-privacybeast-x230.png)](https://insurgo.ca/produit/qubesos-certified-privacybeast_x230-reasonably-secured-laptop/)

 The [Insurgo PrivacyBeast X230](https://insurgo.ca/produit/qubesos-certified-privacybeast_x230-reasonably-secured-laptop/) is a laptop based on the ThinkPad X230.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2019/07/18/insurgo-privacybeast-qubes-certification/) for details.

 ### NitroPad X230

 [![Photo of the NitroPad X230](/attachment/site/nitropad-x230.jpg)](https://shop.nitrokey.com/shop/product/nitropad-x230-67)

 The [NitroPad X230](https://shop.nitrokey.com/shop/product/nitropad-x230-67) is a laptop based on the ThinkPad X230.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2020/03/04/nitropad-x230-qubes-certification/) for details.

 ### NitroPad T430

 [![Photo of the NitroPad T430](/attachment/site/nitropad-t430.jpg)](https://shop.nitrokey.com/shop/product/nitropad-t430-119)

 The [NitroPad T430](https://shop.nitrokey.com/shop/product/nitropad-t430-119) is a laptop based on the ThinkPad T430.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2021/06/01/nitropad-t430-qubes-certification/) for details.

 ### Dasharo FidelisGuard Z690

 [![Photo of the Dasharo FidelisGuard Z690](/attachment/site/dasharo-fidelisguard-z690.jpg)](https://3mdeb.com/shop/open-source-hardware/dasharo-fidelisguard-z690-qubes-os-certified/)

 The [Dasharo FidelisGuard Z690](https://3mdeb.com/shop/open-source-hardware/dasharo-fidelisguard-z690-qubes-os-certified/) is a desktop based on the MSI PRO Z690-A DDR4 motherboard.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2023/03/15/dasharo-fidelisguard-z690-first-qubes-certified-desktop/) for details.

 ### NovaCustom NV41 Series

 [![Photo of the NovaCustom NV41 Series](/attachment/site/novacustom-nv41-series.png)](https://novacustom.com/product/nv41-series/)

 The [NovaCustom NV41 Series](https://novacustom.com/product/nv41-series/) is a 14-inch custom laptop.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2023/05/03/novacustom-nv41-series-qubes-certified/) for details.

 ### NitroPC Pro

 [![Photo of the NitroPC Pro](/attachment/posts/nitropc-pro.jpg)](https://shop.nitrokey.com/shop/product/nitropc-pro-523)

 The [NitroPC Pro](https://shop.nitrokey.com/shop/product/nitropc-pro-523) is a desktop based on the MSI PRO Z690-A DDR5 motherboard.
 It is certified for Qubes OS 4.X.
-Read our [announcement](/news/2023/09/06/nitropc-pro-qubes-certified/) for details.

 ## Become hardware certified